 › Australia › By Date

-Agreement between Gibraltar and Australia for the exchange of information relating to tax matters
+Agreement between the Jersey and Australia for the exchange of information relating to tax matters

 In 2008-11, 14 regions in 11 countries underwent the OECD Review of Higher Education in Regional Development aiming to mobilise higher education for economic, social and cultural development of cities and regions.

 Young people are likely to be hit hard by rising unemployment as the global downturn continues.